Back to Blog

 If you're using AI for literature review, here's the approach that balances speed with rigor.

 Use AI for discovery, not citation.
 Let AI find the papers.
 Read them yourself before citing them.
 Every reference in your review should be a paper you've at least skimmed with your own eyes.
+If you need a stricter verification flow, start with our guide on how to verify AI research.

 Verify the key papers exist.
 For the 10-15 papers that form the backbone of your review, check that they exist in the actual database (PubMed, DOI lookup), that the authors and findings match what the AI reported, and that you've read the abstract at minimum.
+This is exactly where the broader AI research citation accuracy problem shows up.

 Use AI synthesis as a first draft, not a final product.
 The pattern identification is valuable -- "these five studies all found X, while these three found Y" -- but the analytical interpretation needs to be yours.